 But……. he will be able to get rid of the length with the knot hole in it.

-want.
+You can’t just waltz into a wood yard and demand the lengths you want.
 You have to take the lengths they have.
 So work out how many shelves come from the longest lengths you can get in your car and get the appropriate number of that length, plus a short bit for the one left over.
 He may be prepared to cut a piece for you but only in increments of 300mm and the shortest length he will ever put back in the rack is a

 1.8.
 In other words he should be prepared to cut a 1.2 length from a 5.4 for instance and be happy to put the 3.6 “off cut” back in the rack.